 Leadership for Coastal Resiliency Planning

 Courses for this graduate certificate program are only offered on the Tampa campus.
-We offer a mixture of in person and online courses.
+We offer a mixture of in person, hybrid blend, and online courses.

 Applicants must hold a bachelor's degree from a regionally accredited university and should have a minimum GPA of 3.0 out of a 4.0 scale average in their undergraduate study.

-APPLICATION PROCESSTo learn about the application process, and to access the application, please review our application process.
-In addition to your completed application form and non-refundable $30 application fee, you will need to submit the following documents:
+For new non-degree seeking students: In addition to your online application and non-refundable $30 application fee, you will also need to submit the following documents:

 The graduate certificate time limit is 5 years.
 However, students can complete this program within 1-3 years.

 All 15 credit hours/5 courses from this certificate program may be eligible for transfer into the Master of Urban & Regional Planning (MURP) program, as long as a grade of "B" or higher is received in each certificate course taken.